 Once you are registered for a House of Training virtual class, you will receive an invitation by email no later than 24 hours prior to the start of the training session.
 If you accept this invitation, the details will automatically be added to your calendar.
 Otherwise, keep the email notifying you of the registration confirmation for on-line learning, which contains a button for accessing the virtual class.
 Next, we invite you to follow the below guide in order to join the training 15 minutes before the actual start of the course.

 Tools and installation:

-Many of the on-line training courses offered by the House of Training will be delivered via a dedicated application (Webex Meeting).
-You will be able to choose if you want to install the desktop application on your computer or, if you prefer, to simply connect to the virtual classroom via your browser.
-However, the installation of the desktop application is recommended as it provides a better user experience for the learner.
+Many of the on-line training courses offered by the House of Training will be delivered via a dedicated service.
+You simply connect to the virtual classroom via your browser.

 Microphone and camera:

 The use of your device's microphone and camera (PC, tablet or mobile) is recommended in order for you to be able to interact during the training.
 Check that they are in good working order before the start of the training.

 Note: it is possible that your company's cybersecurity policy could impact the proper functioning of the virtual classroom or other web conferencing tools.
 We therefore advise you to contact your IT department and inform them that you will be taking an on-line training course.

 When possible, avoid connecting your computer to a Wi-Fi network.
 Instead use a connection via an Ethernet cable which will generally provide better stability, even if your current Wi-Fi network is usually reliable.
 When using Wi-Fi, it is recommended that you stay close to your access point.
 To test your connection, use an online test service.

 VPN and internal security policies: